imsushant12/ReactJS/Notes/Notes.md

 - Custom hooks do **not modify the behavior of React**; they simply let you reuse logic.

 #### How Can We Create Custom Hooks?
 Creating a custom hook is similar to writing a normal function.
-The key difference is that a custom hook **uses React hooks internally**.
+The key difference is that a custom hook uses React hooks internally.

 Example: **Custom Hook for Fetching Data**
 **Custom Hook (`useFetch`)**: